DavidCEllis/snakerun/readme.md

 the newest python version installed that matches the requirement to create a virtualenv with the listed dependencies.

-If only a python version is given, if the version running `snakerun.py` satisfies the requirement the script will run in that version.
-Otherwise it will attempt to find the newest python installed that satisfies the requirement and use that.
+If only a python version is given, if sys.executable satisfies the requirement it will be used.
+Otherwise the script will attempt to find the newest python installed that satisfies the requirement and use that.

-If only dependencies are given, the version of python running `snakerun.py` will be used to create the environment.
+If only dependencies are given, `sys.executable` will be used to create the environment.

 If no python version or dependencies are given, the version of python running `snakerun.py` will launch the script.